HimanshuMishra123/aws-devops-zero-to-hero/day-16/README.md

     Log Analysis: Use CloudWatch Logs Insights to analyze log data, identify patterns, and troubleshoot issues in real-time.

     Billing and Cost Monitoring: CloudWatch can help you monitor your AWS billing and usage patterns, enabling you to optimize costs.

+**Concepts Explained:**

+- **Metric:**
+  - A metric is a time-ordered set of data points.
+  - Example metrics: CPU utilization, memory consumption, API request count.

+- **Alarm:**
+  - Alarms are configured to monitor metrics and perform actions based on metric data.
+  - Actions can include sending notifications or triggering auto-scaling.

+- **Logs:**
+  - Logs capture detailed records of events that occur in your AWS environment.
+  - Example: Access logs for an S3 bucket or error logs for an EC2 instance.

+- **Custom Metrics:**
+  - Custom metrics are user-defined metrics to track specific data points not available by default.
+  - Example: Memory usage of an application running on an EC2 instance.